We are committed to delivering safe, high quality, cost-effective healthcare

 1. Local Resolution

-At this level, your complaint will be handled by the hospital’s Senior Management Team and Registered Manager.
+At this level, your complaint will be handled by the hospital’s Senior Management Team and Hospital Director.

 2. Internal Appeal

-Your complaint will be the responsibility of the Hospital Director.
+Your complaint will be fully reviewed by the Managing Director.

 3. Independent External Adjudication

 At this level, the external organisation ‘Independent Sector Complaints Adjudication Service’ (ISCAS) will handle your complaint.

 If you feel you have exhausted our local complaint process and you continue to remain dissatisfied with how your concerns/complaint has been handled, as an NHS patient you are entitled to raise your concerns with the Health Service Ombudsman who can be contacted in the following ways: